edraj/catalog/README.md

+# Seeding

+- Point dmart service to the project spaces by updating the `SPACES_FOLDER` in `config.env`.
+- Run `json_to_db` script to seed the database with the json files in the project spaces.
+- Note: revert the `SPACES_FOLDER` to the original value after seeding.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.